shanepeckham/AKS_Security/AKS/README.md

 25. [WARN] 2.2.7 Ensure that the certificate authorities file permissions are set to 644 or more restrictive (Scored)
 26. [WARN] 2.2.8 Ensure that the client certificate authorities file ownership is set to root:root

-## Issue 2.1.1 Ensure that the --allow-privileged argument is set to false (Scored)
+## Issue 2.1.1 Ensure that the --allow-privileged argument is set to false

 If true, it allows containers to request privileged mode.

 **Mitigation**

-Apply
+Apply Pod Security policies with RBAC and ClusterRoles.
+Ensure that containers are run with security contexts.

+## 2.1.5 Ensure that the --read-only-port argument is set to 0

+The read-only port for the Kubelet to serve on with no authentication/authorization (set to 0 to disable) (default 10255)

+Access to port 10255 to the Kubernetes API server is blocked by Azure networking.
+Furthermore, AKS can be deployed with the API server being fully private.